Qkrisi/python-patcher/README.md

 ## Injection

-To inject the patches into a builded program, use [pyrasite](https://pypi.org/project/pyrasite/)
+To inject the patches into a builded program, use

+-[pyrasite](https://pypi.org/project/pyrasite/) for an already running process

+-the python, or compiled python files (`py`, `pyc`, `pyd`, `pyo`) to refer the modules and start the program after patch

 ## Usage